interTwin-eu/itwinai/use-cases/3dgan/README.md

 pip install -r requirements.txt
 ```

-**NOTE**: Python commands below assumed to be executed from within the
+**NOTE**: Python commands below assume to be executed from within the
 micromamba virtual environment.

 ## Training